Terranova-Python/TerraPing/README.md

 # Requirements
 Python 3.7 or later
 Modules: tkinter, subprocess, datetime, threading
+**A .exe version of this can be made available for you in a Zip folder upon request**

 # Known Issues
 The tool assumes ping -n syntax for Windows-based systems.
 Update the code for Windows (ping -c) if necessary.